mtaruno/blog/README.md

-# Portfolio Blog Starter
+# Matthew Evan Taruno's Portfolio

-This is a porfolio site template complete with a blog.
+This is my personal portfolio site complete with a blog.
 Includes:

 - MDX and Markdown support
 - Optimized for SEO (sitemap, robots, JSON-LD schema)